pubsubdb/pubsubdb/docs/quickstart.md

 # Quick Start

 The examples provided in this guide are the simplest possible flows that can be defined in PubSubDB.
-They are intended to be used as a starting point for your own flows as you modify portions to fit your use case.
-Examples are organized as a story, with each example building upon the prior one for illustrative purposes.
+They are intended to be used as a starting point as you modify portions to fit your use case.
+Examples are organized as a story, with each example building upon the prior one for better context.
 But any single example can be used as a starting point if you find it relevant.

 **Table of Contents**
 - [Setup](#setup)